-However, if you're just looking to produce a single batch of pins, using a broker may be a less daunting option than transferring money directly to a random factory in China.
+However, if you're just looking to produce a single batch of pins that you'll never want to restock, using a broker may be a less daunting option than transferring money directly to a factory in China.

 For the first batch of a pin design, you'll have to pay to produce a mould.
-This mould is used as a template to stamp out the actual pins, and typically costs anywhere between £50 to £80 depending on the factory and design.
+This mould is used as a template to stamp out the actual pins, and typically costs anywhere between £50 to £80 depending on the size and complexity of your design.

-This is why many manufacturers have minimum order quantities, and those that dont will charge a similar price for 1 pin as they do for 50.
-Even producing a single pin still requires that mould first.
+Producing just a single pin still requires making that mould first.
+This is why most manufacturers have minimum order quantities, and those that don't charge the same price to produce 1 pin as they do to produce 50.

 A mould for an enamel pin being made.
 Source: Info GS-JJ

-The good news is the factory keeps this mould for you, and any future runs of existing pin designs won't require you to pay that production cost again.
+The good news is the factory will keep this mould for you and any future runs of an existing pin design won't require you to pay that mould fee again.

 So although the cost of getting a design made up may seem high (especially when you order multiple designs at once) if it's a popular pin that sells well, you'll be able to get all future batches made up at a much cheaper cost.

-What's more, you'll be paying the same price for future batches as you did for the first.
-This means you're basically paying more for your pins in the long term than you would if you'd paid for a mould.
+This means you're basically paying more for your pins in the long term than you would if you'd just paid separately for a mould upfront.

 A sad reality of designing and selling pins is that there's a chance not all your pins will arrive perfectly as intended.
 It's not uncommon to find a few pins with wobbly stems, incorrectly placed colours, or even areas missing colour completely.

-Here's a couple of my Kain pins that didn't turn out as expected.
+Here's a couple of my Legacy of Kain pins that didn't turn out as expected.
 This one has inconsistent thickness on the linework…

 …and this one has a whole section missing colour (obviously, I'm not offering this one for sale).